makeuplounge/Makeup-Lounge/README.md

 Requirements: Integration with analytics tools (e.g., Google Analytics), custom reporting features.<br>
 8. Continuous Improvement:<br>
 Feature: Continuously update and improve the website based on user feedback and emerging trends.
-Requirements: Feedback collection mechanisms, agile development process, regular updates and enhancements to this code<br>
+Requirements: Feedback collection mechanisms, agile development process, regular updates and enhancements to this code.<br>

-Requirements:<br>
+Here are the requirments you need if you want to participate in our project:<br>
+Requirements:
 -XAMPP Installation: Set up XAMPP to establish the server environment needed for hosting the Makeup Lounge web application. <a href="https://www.apachefriends.org/index.html" target="_blank">Download it from here</a><br>
 -Text Editor of Choice: Utilize any preferred text editor for coding and development tasks.
 (Visual Studio Code is suggested.) <a href="https://code.visualstudio.com/" target="_blank">Download it from here</a>

 # Development Status
 [Version 1.0.0] - April 1, 2023<br>
-Implemented user authentication system for user registration, login, and logout.<br>
+-Implemented user authentication system for user registration, login, and logout.<br>

-Developed product catalog pages to display various makeup products with details.<br>
+-Developed product catalog pages to display various makeup products with details.<br>

-Integrated shopping cart functionality to allow users to add and remove products.<br>
+-Integrated shopping cart functionality to allow users to add and remove products.<br>

-Created a secure checkout process for users to complete their purchases.<br>
+-Created a secure checkout process for users to complete their purchases.<br>

-Added an order history feature to display a record of user orders.<br>
+-Added an order history feature to display a record of user orders.<br>

-Implemented an admin dashboard with tools for managing products, orders, and users<br>
+-Implemented an admin dashboard with tools for managing products, orders, and users<br>

 # Downloads
 as we mentioned in the Requirements List, these are the tools that you have to download:<br>